Moscow Kremlin Museums: Church of the Deposition of the Virgin's Robe

 The Church of the Deposition of the Virgin's Robe is between the Assumption Cathedral and the Faceted Chamber.
 For centuries, the church was part of the metropolitan household and a private chapel for Russian Metropolitans and Patriarchs.

 'Ivan the Great' Bell Tower

-The Bell Tower is the focal point of the Kremlin situated between the Cathedral Square and Ivanovskaya Square.
 The Bell Tower took over three hundred years to complete and consists of the ‘Ivan the Great’ Bell Tower, the Assumption Belfry and the Filaret's Annex.
-It was built from 1505 to 1508 by Italian architect Bon Fryazin and stands at 81 meters.
+It was built from 1505 to 1508.
 In his retreat from Moscow, Napoleon's Army blew up the bell tower, however it survived and only the Belfry and the Filaret's Annex were destroyed.
 These were rebuilt to their original dimensions in 1814–1815.
-The monument of Old Russian architecture houses the museum dedicated to the history of the Moscow Kremlin architectural ensemble.

 Outreach

 The Moscow Kremlin Museum and the Kansas International Museum worked together to transport an exhibit to Topeka, KS in 2002.
-The exhibit “Czars: 400 years of Imperial Grandeur” was going to be on display at the museum in Kansas.
-The Kremlin leases their exhibits so that people around the world get a chance to view Russian history.

-Even within Russia, it is difficult for everyone to visit the Kremlin Museum.
-The State Historical and Cultural Museum-Reserve and the Primorsky State Museum signed an Agreement of Cooperation in 2018 stating that the Moscow Kremlin Museum would allow the Primorsky State Joint Museum display some of their exhibits for the next five years.